-Women describe ‘old boys’ club’ culture at Washington Spirit, as NWSL probes franchise
+Women describe ‘old boys’ club’ culture at Washington Spirit as NWSL probes franchise

 ‘Not respecting women’

-In its ninth season, the NWSL is enjoying unparalleled exposure — and with it, pressure to overhaul its culture.
-As the league negotiates its first-ever labor deal with players, teams have been pushed to hire female coaches and general managers, once a scarcity in the league, and several teams have dismissed male coaches who had faced previous allegations of improprieties with players.
+In its ninth season, the NWSL is enjoying unparalleled exposure — and, with it, pressure to overhaul its culture.
+As the league negotiates its first labor deal with players, teams have been pushed to hire female coaches and general managers, once a scarcity in the league, and several teams have dismissed male coaches who had faced previous allegations of improprieties with players.
 At the beginning of the season, the NWSL had just one female coach.

 When Baldwin bought a controlling stake in the Spirit in 2018, the club was struggling, finishing its season with just two wins.
 Baldwin revitalized the team in many ways, bringing in a talented young core of players and investment dollars, as well as better playing conditions and an influx of staff.